tjdwill/ewi/README.md

 program itself.
 Save the file to `<program location>/.jobs`.
 If this folder is not visible, ensure `View Hidden Items` is enabled on whatever file explorer you are using.

+**Caution**: Unfortunately, once data for a job profile is recorded, the job profile cannot be changed.
+This is due to inexperience on the author's part and will hopefully be changed in a future iteration.

 ### Changing Profiles

 Profiles can be changed by running through the desired process.
 Simply load another job and/or user.